CP1404/Practicals/prac_07/README.md

 -   Restart PyCharm.

 ***Seriously***, it's worth the 1-2 minutes that this will take.
-You have On JCU computers you to do it every time, so save the download file on your USB or network drive for next time.
+On JCU computers you will have to do it every time, so save the download file on your USB or network drive for next time.

 # Walkthrough Example